AdobeDocs/mobile-services.it-IT/help/ios/configuration/hit-batching.md

 >[!IMPORTANT]
 >
->La gestione degli hit in batch richiede la versione SDK 4.1 o successiva.
+>Hit batching requires SDK version 4.1 or later.

 To enable hit batching, update your `ADBMobileConfig.json` file and specify a value for `batchLimit`: